About Us

-Share the Dignity works to make a real, on-the-ground difference in the lives of women and girls experiencing homelessness, fleeing domestic violence or doing it tough.
-We distribute sanitary items to those in need and work to end period poverty here in Australia.
-When a woman is doing it tough, the last thing on her mind should be dealing with her period.
+Share the Dignity works to make a real, on-the-ground difference to the lives of women, girls and those who menstruate who are experiencing or at risk of homelessness, domestic violence or poverty.
+We distribute period products to those in need and work to achieve menstrual equity here in Australia.
+When someone is doing it tough, the last thing on their mind should be dealing with their period.

-Our Mission
+Our Mission:

 Ensuring that everyone is afforded the dignity in life that so many of us take for granted.

-Our Vision
+Our Story

 Share the Dignity acknowledges Aboriginal and Torres Strait Islander peoples are the First Peoples and Traditional Custodians of this land.